SERHANT-ADX/sgpt-users-guide/docs/Generating images/FiltersForGenerating.md

 ![uploadingItems](../../static/editingImages/basicFilter.jpg)

-There are two main ways of configuration:
+There are three main ways of configuration:
 - option cards where you choose one option.
 - multi-select field where are many different filters for generating very precise images.
+- slider for choosing how much your image will be changed

 Pay attention that `Photo Composition Style` field and `Room Type` are obligatory, so you always need to choose them.
 If you leave them empty, you will see errors and red label.